Vixenka/vixenka.com/content/blog/thoughts/stop-making-free-software.md

 No, everything depends of that who own a company, and whether they are a good person.

 ### Replay of Unity game engine
-[Unity](https://unity.com/) for years have really libre license of usage of their engine (Unfortunately editing not).
+[Unity](https://unity.com/) for years have really libre license of usage of their engine (unfortunately not for editing).
 You could create a game and only start paying when the game makes a lot of money.

 However, one day, the owners of Unity wanted to change this policy, along with their licensing history[_cn Unity engine controversials related to license change](https://www.gameinformer.com/2023/09/12/unity-introduces-controversial-per-install-fee-several-indie-devs-respond https://web.archive.org/web/20240217122006/https://www.gameinformer.com/2023/09/12/unity-introduces-controversial-per-install-fee-several-indie-devs-respond).
 Which, of course, was terrible and the creators were very outraged.